 The Tippmann X7 is a phenomenal gun.
-Available in both mechanical and electronic types, the Phenom boasts an impressive 150 yard range with just its stock barrel.
-Add the high performance Flatline barrel from Tippmann and you are easily looking at about 250 yards to take out a target.
+Available in both mechanical and electronic types, the Phenom boasts an impressive 150 feet range with just its stock barrel.
+Add the high performance Flatline barrel from Tippmann and you are easily looking at even about 200 feet to take out a target.

 We have written an in-depth review of the Tippmann X7 here.

 Now, about the barrel.
 The Flatline barrel specifically designed for the X7 Phenom was specifically created to add at least 100 feet of range.
-This translates to about 30 extra yards to the 50 that the X7 can shoot with just a stock barrel.
+This translates to about 50 extra feet to the 125 feet that the X7 can shoot with just a stock barrel.

 Flatline barrels from Tipmann use patented technology that adds heavy backspin to paintballs as they leave the barrel.
 The result is paint holding more velocity and trajectory for longer, key requirements for sniper kills.
 Installing this sniper barrel is super easy, taking you all of a couple of minutes.

 Tippmann X7 Phenom Sniper Combo

 Suggested Red Dot Sight = Trinity Aluminum Reflex Red Dot Sight (+$24.95)